 Renew Your Electrical Contractor Licence

-To keep your Electrical Contractor licence valid, you must maintain the requirements of the licence and pay an annual licence fee to ESA.
-Failure to do so may result in a Notice of Proposal to revoke, suspend or refuse to renew.
+To keep your Electrical Contractor licence valid, you must maintain the requirements of the licence and complete your annual licence renewal, including fee payment, to ESA through the ESA online Licensing Platform.
+Failure to do so may result in your licence becoming invalid.

-If your licence becomes invalid (suspended, expired, revoked) you must stop operating as electrical contractor, you will not be permitted to arrange for inspection and your information will be removed from the contractor locator tool.
+If your licence becomes invalid (suspended, expired, revoked, closed), you must stop operating as an Electrical Contractor.
+You will not be permitted to arrange for inspection, and your licence status, along with actions taken against your licence could be visible to the public in ESA’s Contractor Locator Tool.

 • While performing electrical installations, you must comply with the Electrical Safety Code